camelinred/fieldwork/README.md

 # fieldwork
-basic ideas about applied linguistics on the field
+"basic ideas about applied linguistics on the field"

 Here we will publish our **road map** for projects planned for the near future.
 Have a look around and communicate with us.